j9t/little-books/manuscript/html-css-coding-guidelines.md

 Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.

-Names that are specific and reflect the purpose of the element should be preferred, as these are most understandable and the least likely to change.
+Names that are specific and reflect the purpose of the element should be preferred, as these are most understandable and least likely to change.

 Generic names are a fallback for elements that have no particular or no meaning different from their siblings.
 They are typically needed as “helpers.”